28.11.2025

 6. How best to save money with a deposit and which option to choose

 The issue of protecting and preserving savings is relevant at all times but becomes especially acute during periods of instability.
-Amid high inflation, declining income levels, and pessimistic forecasts, many Ukrainians are pondering how to safeguard their earnings from depreciation to look to the future with greater confidence.
+Amid high inflationand declining real incomes, many Ukrainians are thinking about how to protect their hard-earned money from depreciation in order to look to the future with more confidence.
 This article will explore how much we lose to inflation, strategies to minimize its negative impact, whether deposits are effective in countering it, and whether deposit rates can offset these losses and generate additional income.

 What is Inflation?